Holographic complexity of Born-Infeld black holes: BI black holes in massive gravity

-The total variation of action is then given by the sum of eqs. (\ref{bulkm2}) and (\ref{jointm2}), which yields
+The total variation of action is then given by the sum of Eqs.(\ref{bulkm2}) and (\ref{jointm2}), which yields

 Just as the single horizon case, this result is formally identical with the one of EBI black holes.
-Similarly, we also have $f(r)-\hat{f}(r)<0$ for fixed mass and charge parameters, which implies $r_{-}<\hat{r}_{-}$ and $r_{+}>\hat{r}_{+}$ ($\hat{r}_{\pm}$ are the inner and outer horizons of the EBI black hole (\ref{EBIBH})), i.e., action growth rates of the double-horizoned BI black holes in Einstein massive gravity are superior to the ones of the Einstein gravity counterparts too.
+Similarly, we also have $f(r)-\hat{f}(r)<0$ for fixed mass and charge parameters, which implies $r_{-}<\hat{r}_{-}$ and $r_{+}>\hat{r}_{+}$ ($\hat{r}_{\pm}$ are the inner and outer horizosn of the EBI black hole (\ref{EBIBH})), i.e., action growth rates of the double-horizoned BI black holes in Einstein massive gravity are superior to the ones of the Einstein gravity counterparts too, just as the lower two plots in Fig.\ref{fig2} show us.

+The lower left plot in Fig.\ref{fig2} shows the case that there exists an extremal black hole for the selected parameters, the left most point $A$ represents the extremal black hole for which the inner and outer horizons merge.
+The difference between the line above $A$ and the line under $A$ is action growth rate of the black hole with double horizons.
+The lower right plot in Fig.\ref{fig2} shows the case that no extremal black hole exists for the selected parameters.
+It is easy to see that action growth rates increase as $m$ increases.

 Now, we add a boundary term of electromagnetic field to the total action

 which does not alter the field equations.
 In the second equality we have used Stokes' theorem and the field equations $\nabla_\mu\big(\frac{F^{\mu\nu}}{\sqrt{1+\frac{F^2}{2\beta^2}}}\big)=0$.
 For BI black holes with single horizon, action growth becomes